nick-krantz/dependency-acknowledgements/README.md

 3. Using the `dependencies` and `devDependencies` defined in `package.json` each dependency's information is fetched either by:
   a.
 The existing table row in `README.md` with the matching name.
   or
   b.
-The dependency information is fetched from [npms](https://npms.io/).
+The dependency information is fetched from [NPM Registry](https://registry.npmjs.org/).
 4. Individual markdown sections & tables in string form are constructed.
 5. `README.md` is updated:
   a.
 The dependency sections are appended if no sections were found originally (#2).